centrahq/api-documentation/pages/03.fe-development/07.gift-certs/docs.md

 ---
-title: Gift Certificates
+title: How to sell Gift Certificates in your Store
 altTitle: Gift Certificates
 excerpt: Gift Certificates are "virtual" products that are handled differently in Centra.
-Learn how to sell them in your Front End.
+Here is how to handle them in your Front End.
 taxonomy:
   category: docs
 ---